Using AWT in C#, and other funky things

 There they had it: Java, running on the CLR.
 You wrote regular-ass Java code and it would get compiled to CIL code and run on the CLR virtual machine, effortlessly referencing other CLR assemblies written in C# or VB.NET.

 This lasted for a few years, until Microsoft deprecated it around 2007-08 and now you’d be hard-pressed to find anything referencing it.
-There are still bits of documentation laying around on MSDN, but apart from that, your best bet is archive.org.
+There are still bits of documentation lying around on MSDN, but apart from that, your best bet is archive.org.

 There is a caveat: J# targets .NET, which includes the .NET standard library.
-Java has its own standard library – System.out.println has to come from somewhere.
-Which means… J# includes its own implementation of the Java standard library APIs.
-As CLR assemblies.
+Java has its own standard library – System.out.println

 Microsoft also released a bytecode converter that could translate JVM bytecode from Java class files to MSIL/CIL bytecode, so in theory you could take your existing compiled Java code and run it on .NET through the J# runtime.